 Click here for my internet links regarding insecticides used to control EAB.

-Note: Emamectin benzoate is the singular active ingredient that is appropriate for treatment of large ash trees in high insect pressure areas.
+Note: Emamectin benzoate is the singular active ingredient that is appropriate for treatment of medium and large ash trees in Linconln.
 Emamectin benzoate is NOT a neonicotinoid insecticide.
 A historical trend, however, has developed, that commercial synthetic insecticide preparations are toxic, generally, to all life!
 Therefore a high knowledge and great care in the handling and use of insecticides is warranted.
-I feel this notion applies to all pesticides, and synthetic and nonsynthetic chemicals generally.

 Persons who are concerned about pollinator death caused by insecticides applied in the landscape may consider directing publicity efforts upon the practice of grub killer applications, commonly and legally used in lawn spaces throughout the USA.
 Imidicloprid (known as Merit and other tradenames), a neonicotinoid, is probably the most common insecticide used for this endeavor in the past several decades.
 Lawn spaces which contain flowering weeds (dandelion, clover, violet) provide a direct path of uptake for pollinators.
 Also, runoff from lawns can introduce pesticides to waterways at a greater rate than can occur when using insecticides systemically in trees.
 In summary, it is irresponsible to hyperbolize the systemic application of neonics to ash trees to control EAB as a cause for pollinator injury.